jmalicki/io-uring-sync/IMPLEMENTATION_PLAN.md

 - User experience testing
 - Documentation build tests

-#### 4.3 Release Preparation (Week 12)
+#### 4.3 Release Preparation and Distribution (Week 12)
 **Deliverables:**
-- Final performance optimization
+- Final performance optimization and benchmark validation
-- Security audit and hardening
+- Complete security audit and vulnerability assessment
+- Release packaging for multiple Linux distributions
-- Release packaging and distribution
+- Automated release pipeline and distribution setup
-- Community preparation
+- Community announcement and documentation
+- Long-term maintenance and support planning

 **Acceptance Criteria:**
-- ✅ Performance meets or exceeds targets
+- [ ] Performance meets or exceeds all established targets
-- ✅ Security audit passes with no critical issues
+- [ ] Security audit passes with no critical or high-severity issues
-- ✅ Release packages work on target platforms
+- [ ] Release packages work correctly on all target platforms
-- ✅ Community documentation is ready
+- [ ] Community documentation is complete and ready for users
-- ✅ Release process is documented and tested
+- [ ] Release process is fully automated and documented
+- [ ] Long-term maintenance plan is established
+- [ ] Project is ready for community adoption and contributions

 **Testing Requirements:**
 - Final performance validation